TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Examples/ContextualMenu/Index.rst

 Enabling context menu in your own backend modules is quite straightforward.
-The examples below are taken from the "beuser" system extension and assume that the module is Extbase-based.
+The examples below are taken from the "beuser" system extension and assume that the module is `Extbase`:pn:-based.

-The first step is to include the needed JavaScript using an `includeRequireJsModules` property of the standard BE container Fluid view helper (or BE page renderer view helper).
+The first step is to include the needed `JavaScript`:pn: using an `includeRequireJsModules` property of the standard backend container `Fluid`:pn: `ViewHelper`:pn: (or backend page renderer `ViewHelper`:pn:).
 Doing so in your Layout is sufficient (see :file:`typo3/sysext/beuser/Resources/Private/Layouts/Default.html`).

 .. code-block:: xml